Did DCF tell you that you have to pay back some of your benefits or that they think you did something wrong?

 What should I do?

-If you receive a Claim Notice or a Program Violation Letter, contact Vermont Law Help.
+If you receive a Claim Notice or a Program Violation Letter, contact us.
 Do not sign any papers, even if the notice says there is a deadline to respond.
-Contact Vermont Law Help right away.
+Contact us right away.
 Fill out our form and we will call you.
 Your information will be sent to Legal Services Vermont, which screens requests for help for both Vermont Legal Aid and Legal Services Vermont.
 You can also call us at 1-800-889-2047.

-If an investigator from the Fraud and Claims Unit contacts you, contact Vermont Law Help (fill out our form) before you speak to the investigator.
+If an investigator from the Fraud and Claims Unit contacts you, contact us (fill out our form) before you speak to the investigator.

 - You have the right to tell the investigator that you do not want to discuss the issue right now.